ieb/UltrasonicAntifouling/README.md

 # Ultrasonic Antifouling Mk2.

 My Mk1 unit finally failed after 4 years contnuous permanently on.
 It was only restarted when there were powercuts on shorepower.
 If failed because of salt getting onto the back of the board causing a short which blew the Arduino.
 Rather than fix, I decided to build Mk2.
 This time its taken 2 weeks of evenings.
-Last time too months.
+Last time two months.

 The design is much simpler.
 It uses the PWM output of the Atmel328p Timer1 running off a 16MHz 5V pro mini with no pre-scaler.
 The MOSFET drivers are still used over driving the MOSFETs from logic levels, but there is not precise frequency generator the variable power is simplified to run in 3 states depending on input voltage.
 Anything over 13.7 runs at high power consumption.
 13.7 to 12 at half power consumption.
 Below 12 the 328p goes into a sleep mode drawing 20mA until the supply voltage returns.